daveho/freepoll/README.md

 ## Status

-As of right now, FreePoll can connect to the base station and receive responses (at least from the one iClicker 2 remote that I own.)
-It doesn't save the responses to a file, and there isn't any user interface to speak of at this point.
-It's very much a work in progress, and isn't ready for production use.

-I would *like* to add a simple GUI so that FreePoll is roughly equivalent to iClicker classic.
+Progress on FreePoll is proceeding rapidly.
+A GUI implemented using [wxWidgets](https://www.wxwidgets.org/) is well underway, and is already capable of running polls.
+Mostly what's missing is storing collected poll data to files.
+I'm pretty confident that this will be working soon.

 I am endeavoring to make FreePoll completely portable.
-Right now it is written in (theoretically) portable C++, other than the reliance on libusb/hidapi.
+Right now it is written in (theoretically) portable C++, other than the reliance on libusb/hidapi and wxWidgets.

 # Compilation

-On Linux, you will need the libusb/hidapi development package to be installed.
+On Linux, you will need the libusb/hidapi development package and the wxWidgets development package to be installed.
 On Debian or Ubuntu:

 ```
-sudo apt install libhidapi-dev
+sudo apt install libhidapi-dev libwxgtk3.0-gtk3-dev
 ```

 You'll also need `g++` and `make`.